time-jar/android-client/Device install instructions.md

 3. Proceed as per the guide on the screen.

 4. If you are using Xiaomi, or other brands phone that is known to kill background apps, please disable battery optimization for this app.

+## Usage instructions

+After exiting an app that you have been using for over 30 seconds, you will get a quiz regarding the app usage.
+If you don't get it, the app has most ptobably crashed.

+If the app crashes (hopefully not), please manually kill it.
+After opening it again, you will also have to re-grant the Accessibility permission.